 Listen for gibbons this morning and if you hear them, take a quick walk to see them in the nearby trees.
 Today you’ll visit a bird watching tower, walk to a waterfall for a refreshing dip, and experience a rainforest foot soak, a Tabin specialty.
 Enjoy a dusk drive to look for leopard cats, flying lemurs and squirrels, and other animals active in the twilight hours.
 After dinner, there’s a night walk for those still eager to spot more wildlife.

-Day 9 - Island time
+Day 9 - Travel to Gaya Island

 Relax this morning before your transfer to Lahad Datu for an afternoon flight to Kota Kinabalu.
 Upon arrival at the airport you’ll be collected and transferred to the jetty for a short boat ride to Gaya Island and your seafront hotel.Accommodation